Taxonomy Chart 101 - Definition, Classifications & Examples

 Moreover, taxonomy is also limited to living things and other unliving subjects such as stationery and school supplies.
 The final goal of the taxonomy chart aims to the development of discovery and analysis abilities.
 During the classification process, the users' logic and expression also will be practiced.

-Uses of Chemistry Charts in Our Life
+Uses of Taxonomy Charts in Our Life

 Usually, a biological taxonomic chart is composed of eight categories based on a hierarchical ranking system.
 The highest rank is always the most general classification, and the lower the rank goes, the more specific the classification becomes.